apita1423/cosmoschronicles_pp5/README.md

 ### Code Used

-- I relied on CI's Moments Walkthrough for the bases of the project.
+- I relied on CI's Moments Walkthrough for the bases of the project with the additon of news(Chronicles) and events.

 ### Content

 - Content in bios and posts were done by me.
-ChatGPT was used for the content in the About Us page.
+ChatGPT was used for the content in the about us, events, and news summary.

 ### Media